OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 Timestamps with second resolution are stored on 2 bytes while millisecond resolution are stored on 4.
 Thus if you do not need millisecond resolution or all of your data points are on 1 second boundaries, we recommend that you submit timestamps with 10 digits for second resolution so that you can save on storage space.
 It's also a good idea to avoid mixing second and millisecond timestamps for a given time series.
 Doing so will slow down queries as iteration across mixed timestamps takes longer than if you only record one type or the other.
 OpenTSDB will store whatever you give it.

 ..
 NOTE:: When writing to the telnet interface, timestamps may optionally be written in the form ``1364410924.250``, where three digits representing the milliseconds are placed after a period.
 Timestamps sent to the ``/api/put`` endpoint over HTTP *must* be integers and may not have periods.
-Data with millisecond resolution can only be extracted via the ``/api/query`` endpoint at this time.
+Data with millisecond resolution can only be extracted via the ``/api/query`` endpoint or CLI command at this time.
 See :doc:`query/index` for details.

 ..
 NOTE:: Providing millisecond resolution does not necessarily mean that OpenTSDB supports write speeds of 1 data point per millisecond over many time series.
 While a single TSD may be able to handle a few thousand writes per second, that would only cover a few time series if you're trying to store a point every millisecond.
 Instead OpenTSDB aims to provide greater measurement accuracy and you should generally avoid recording data at such a speed, particularly for long running time series.